eastgenomics/gene_annotation2bed/README.md

 Custom script for processing a list of ids (HGNC, transcript) or coordinates with associated annotation, into a comprehensive bed file for the corresponding refseq transcripts for each ID entry.

-## What are typical use cases for this app?
+## What are typical use cases for this script?
 - Converting a list of HGNC ids + associated gene level annotation information into a comprehensive bed file for annotation with Ensemble's VEP.
-- Other use cases include providing different inputs such a list of transcripts/exact coordinates.
+- Other use cases include providing different inputs such a list of transcripts.
+  Or using exact coordinates to flag a regions such as TERT promoter.

-## What data are required for this app to run?
+## What data are required for this script to run?

 - List of ids and annotation information in TSV format.
 - Human Genome Reference (i.e. hs37d5)